-But as we all know, not every scenario plays out this way, and the prerequisite for the alternative is trust, which can’t exactly be conjured up by saying a magic word.
+Not every scenario plays out this way, and the prerequisite for the alternative is trust, which can’t be conjured up by saying a magic word.
 And that’s exactly why it’s so important for couples to take care of their connection to build a culture of appreciation, turn towards instead of away, consult with their love maps, etc. Your emotional connection, this ability to see the best in each other and maintain positive expectations, is what helps couples protect their relationships from unnecessary stressors and weather the storms that do come.

 In reality, what most distressed couples want is to re-establish a strong and healthy connection.
 The first step to re-building their bond is intentionally communicating non-defensively and openly.
 By doing so, couples may come to understand the reasons underlying each other’s choices and behavior patterns, express their frustrations in a gentler, more constructive way, and become aware, perhaps for the first time(!), of the effects they have on each other on a daily basis.

-It turns out that the ability to have these kinds of conversations is not one we’re born with.
+These kinds of conversations are not easy to have.
 However, like learning to ride a bike, the practice of intimate communication is a difficult one to unlearn.
 Make it a habit, and you’ll be pleasantly surprised by how natural healthy strategies begin to feel!

 The rule is that understanding must precede advice.
-In our Art & Science of Love Weekend Workshops, we tell couples that the goal of an intimate conversation is only to understand, not to problem-solve.
-We say this because premature problem solving tends to shut people down.
+In the Art & Science of Love Workshop, Drs.
+John and Julie Gottman tell couples that the goal of an intimate conversation is only to understand, not to problem-solve.
+Premature problem solving tends to shut people down.
 Problem solving and advice should only begin when both people feel totally understood.

 Skill #1: Putting Your Feelings into Words

 The first skill is being able to put one’s feelings into words.
 This skill was called “focusing” by master clinician Eugene Gendlin.
-Gendlin said that when we are able to find the right images, phrases, metaphors, and words to fit our feelings, there is a kind of “resolution” one feels on one’s body, an easing of tension.
-In intimate conversations, focusing makes our conversations about feelings much deeper and more intimate, because the words reveal who we are.
+He said that when people are able to find the right images, phrases, metaphors, and words to fit our feelings, there is a kind of “resolution” one feels on one’s body, an easing of tension.
+In intimate conversations, focusing makes conversations about feelings much deeper and more intimate, because the words reveal who we are.